Purbayan2014/ScreenSiren/README.md

 # ScreenSiren

 ScreenSiren is a cutting-edge web application that lets users easily explore trending and popular TV shows and movies.
 Powered by Angular and PrimeNG components, ScreenSiren provides a sleek and intuitive interface for discovering new entertainment.
 With comprehensive details on each show and movie, including videos, ScreenSiren makes it easy to stay up-to-date on your favorite content.
 And with robust search functionality, users can easily find TV shows and movies by name or genre.
-Showcase your passion for entertainment and your skills as a developer with ScreenSiren on your resume today!

 ## Features